thorpej/CoPicoVision/README.md

 ### Power supply
 The power supply is fairly simple, since we don't need the -12V rail that's found on the original ColecoVision.
-We do, however, require a -5V rail, which is used as a bias voltage in the controller interface circuit.
+We do, however, require a -5V rail, which is used as a bias voltage in the controller interface circuit as well as for the op-amp used as an output buffer in the audio circuit.

 Power comes in via a USB-C connector (with ESD protection diodes on the control channel signals).
 Power is switched using a MAX16054 on/off